ChristophBellmann/TheRock_gfx1031/BUILD_EXPERIENCE_NOTES.md

    - Next step: rerun `./configure_gfx1031.sh --clean` then `./build_gfx1031.sh --skip-configure` to verify amd-llvm now builds cleanly.

 26. **2025-12-19: Add explicit bootstrap step for third-party/sysdeps**
-   - Added `bootstrap_gfx1031.sh` to build the minimum `+stage` targets that tend to be needed early (rocm-cmake, sysdeps zlib/zstd, host-blas, and a few common cmake-config deps) before the full parallel superbuild runs.
+   - Added `bootstrap_gfx1031.sh` to build the minimum `+dist` targets that tend to be needed early (rocm-cmake, sysdeps zlib/zstd, host-blas, and a few common CMake-config deps) before the full parallel superbuild runs.
-   - Goal: avoid intermittent configure failures during the full build due to missing `*Config.cmake` under `dist/` (which is stage-symlinked) and missing `librocm_sysdeps_*.so` for host tools.
+   - Goal: avoid intermittent configure failures during the full build due to missing `*Config.cmake` under `dist/` and missing `librocm_sysdeps_*.so` for host tools.
    - Status: script is new; needs validation as part of a full clean run (configure → bootstrap → build).

 27. **2025-12-19: Ensure ccache bootstrapping config is active in build helper**